warlord0/MickHargraves/notes/memories/Memory Reference: Black Eyes & Broken Souls.md

 - Incarcerated at Broadmoor with multiple life sentences
 - Bears the Sigillum Lilith mark/tattoo on his wrist
 - Has been possessed by a "lesser entity" since university
-- Receives monthly visits from someone posing as "Dr. Eliza Crane"
+- Receives monthly visits from someone posing as "Dr. Eleanor Crane"
 - Connected to the current cult through the Sigillum Lilith

 ### Vassago